-Pride Month is an important time to think about how we’re supporting marginalized communities – especially in the sustainability world.
+Pride Month is an important time to think about how we’re supporting the queer community – especially in the sustainability world.
 Living sustainably, connecting with nature, and finding community in those spaces are incredible tools for learning about ourselves and coming into our own.
 For the LGBTQ+ community, those tools aren’t always readily available – but 1% For the Planet organization Brave Trails is looking to change that!
-During June 2021, we donated to the Brave Trails Outdoor Adventures program for orders placed on EarthHero.

 This interview has been edited for length and clarity.

-A1: The idea of Brave Trails was born from a late night conversation between myself and my wife, Kayla, while on our way home from the movies.
-Kayla received a scholarship to attend a summer camp when she was 8 years old and quickly fell in love with the supportive, warm, and transformational environment.
-She returned to camp every year until she became a staff member, and always dreamed of one day becoming a camp director.
+A1: The idea of Brave Trails was born from a late-night conversation between myself and my wife, Kayla, while on our way home from the movies.
+Kayla received a scholarship to attend a summer camp when she was eight years old and quickly fell in love with the supportive, warm, and transformational environment.
+She returned to camp every year until she became a staff member and always dreamed of one day becoming a camp director.
 I am a licensed marriage and family therapist, and I focused my academic life on studying LGBTQ+ youth affirmative therapy practices.

 Q2: What are some of the larger programs Brave Trails engages in?

 A2: Our summer camp is our biggest program.
-In a typical year (not COVID year) we have five weeks of camp in southern CA and one one week in Maryland.
+In a typical year (not COVID year) we have five weeks of camp in southern CA and one week in Maryland.
 We have 300-350 campers throughout the summer.
-We also fund a family camp that is one long weekend a year and we serve approximately 100 people.
-This past year, due to COVID we have been running a lot of on-line programs and have seen over 1,000 queer youth utiltize these programs.
+We also fund a family camp that is one long weekend a year, and we serve approximately 100 people.
+This past year, due to COVID, we have been running a lot of on-line programs and have seen over 1,000 queer youth utilize these programs.

 Q3: What are some of the programs and activities your campers experience?